Devonport Naval Heritage Centre: Opening times

-As of 2023 the museum is open March-October every Wednesday from 10am-4pm (and also on occasional Saturdays).
+As of 2023 the museum is open March-October every Wednesday from 10 a.m. – 4 p.m. (and also on occasional Saturdays).
 There is no entry charge (though donations are requested); and, since the museum no longer lies within a restricted part of the yard, there is no requirement for visitors to book in advance.

 Future

 Discussions were underway in 2014 around removing the museum from the Dockyard and displaying some of its collections within an expanded Plymouth City Museum and Art Gallery.

 More recently, in 2018, the National Museum of the Royal Navy announced a 12-year project to try to establish a 'full-time visitor attraction' in Devonport, to be based within the South Yard and focused around the decommissioned submarine HMS Courageous.